asdofindia/asdofindia.github.io/books.md

 ## Have read ##

-### Non-fiction
+### Uncategorized non-fiction

 * The Diary of a Young Girl - I don't remember about it because I read it when I was very young.
 * Night by Eli Wiesel - a horror story in 56 pages that makes you lose sleep for days.
+* A Brief History of Time by Stephen Hawking - A very nice book about physics.
+* One Two Three...
+Infinity by George Gamow - A very nice book about science/mathematics.

+### Social science

 * My Experiments with Truth by MK Gandhi - the idea of truth giving courage and strength and non-violence triggering the moral conscience of opponents.
 The idea that one can experiment with things in one's own life (n=1 studies, anyone?).
 * The Doctor and The Saint by Arundathi Roy - helped break the idol called MK Gandhi
 * Annihilation of Caste - [full review](https://blog.learnlearn.in/2020/12/annihilation-of-caste.html)
-* A Brief History of Time by Stephen Hawking - A very nice book about physics.
-* One Two Three...
-Infinity by George Gamow - A very nice book about science/mathematics.
+* Tyranny of Merit by Michael Sandel - [review inside my blog post](https://blog.learnlearn.in/2020/12/what-to-do-with-privilege.html)

 ### Fiction